David Nielsen: Playing career

-He signed with Superliga club Aalborg BK (AaB), where he rediscovered his goalscoring ability.
+He signed with Superliga club AaB, where he rediscovered his goalscoring ability.
 Following a training ground bust-up with teammate Allan Gaarde in February 2005, Nielsen was fired by the club.
-Within days, he was hired by league rivals FC Midtjylland, to replace Egyptian striker Mohamed Zidan.
-He was let go by FCM in May 2006, and he moved abroad to play for Norwegian club IK Start.
+Within days, he was hired by league rivals Midtjylland, to replace Egyptian striker Mohamed Zidan.
+He was let go by FCM in May 2006, and he moved abroad to play for Norwegian club Start.
 He became an immediate hit scoring seven goals in 21 matches, but left the club during the reign of manager Stig Inge Bjørnebye.
 On 20 July 2007, he signed a three-year contract with the Danish Superliga side OB.
-On 26 March he went on a loan deal with the Norwegian club Strømsgodset Toppfotball, for the rest of 2008.
+On 26 March, he went on a loan deal with the Norwegian club Strømsgodset for the rest of 2008.

-Nielsen was sold to the Norwegian club Brann as a part of a deal were Njougu Demba Nyren went in the opposite direction in January 2009.
-During his stay in Brann, Nielsen has spent most of his time as a substitute and when he has been playing he has had the role as a facilitator for the other striker Erik Huseklepp.
-After his contract with Brann expired in June 2010 Nielsen planned to stay in Bergen and together with Per Ove Ludvigsen and Kjetil Knutsen offer organized soccer practice for kids through a company called Max Fotball.
+Nielsen was sold to the Norwegian club Brann as a part of a deal where Njougu Demba Nyren went in the opposite direction in January 2009.
+During his stay in Brann, Nielsen has spent most of his time as a substitute, and when he had been playing, he had the role as a facilitator for the other striker Erik Huseklepp.
+After his contract with Brann expired in June 2010, Nielsen planned to stay in Bergen and, together with Per Ove Ludvigsen and Kjetil Knutsen, to offer organized soccer practice for kids through a company called Max Fotball.